sologenic/sologenic-xrpl-stream-js/README.md

 		new ƨ.SoloWalletSigner({
 			server: 'https://api.sologenic.org/api/v1/',
 			container_id: 'container_id',
-			fallback_container_id: 'fallback_container_id'
+			fallback_container_id: 'fallback_container_id',
 		})
 	);

 	// In this moment, the Sologenic XRPL should prompt the SignIn QR Code on the element
-	// declared on the contructor.
+	// declared on the constructor.
 Then, user must scan this QR Code with their SOLO Wallet
 	// and sign the "transaction".
 After the transaction is signed.
 SOLO Wallet will send back
 	// the connection confirmation to the library as well as the address.
 Therefore, if the
 	// address exists, connection can be considered successful.